pombreda/lepl/doc-src/manual/implementation.rst

 The base classes for the graph are in the `graph
 <api/redirect.html#lepl.graph>`_ package (the `node
 <api/redirect.html#lepl.node>`_ package, used for ASTs, builds on these
-classes so many of the tools used internally within LEPL may also be useful to process ASTs).
+classes so many of the tools used internally within Lepl may also be useful to process ASTs).
 Matcher graph rewriting occurs during parser construction (see the `parser <api/redirect.html#lepl.parser>`_ package).